Torbuntu/Leikr/README.md

 ###### `>` is the terminal icon, don't type this.

 ###### Java is required to run this program.
 Best used with AdoptOpenJDK.
-Version 0.0.14 uses 12, 0.0.15 will use 13.
+Version 0.0.15 uses JDK 12

 1. git clone the project.
 Then enter the `leikr` directory.